axa-ch-webhub-cloud/pattern-library/README.md

 * to run only the watches run `npm run dev`
 * to run server and watchers `npm run serve`
 * to run server and watchers from the dist folder `npm run serve-build-prod`

+### Guide to for the base components:

+When you create your own